pk-20/DeepLab_Caffe2/README.md

 # DeepLab_Caffe2

+[DeepLab](https://github.com/tensorflow/models/tree/master/research/deeplab) is Deep Semantic Segmentation project from Google.
+It currently supports two networks (MobileNetV2 and Xception), and are implementeds in TensorFlow.

-[Googles DeepLab](https://github.com/tensorflow/models/tree/master/research/deeplab) Semantic Segmentation (MobileNet version) ported from TensorFlow to Caffe2.
+In this project, [Googles DeepLab](https://github.com/tensorflow/models/tree/master/research/deeplab) Semantic Segmentation (MobileNet version) is ported from TensorFlow to Caffe2(which is more embeded friendly).

 As in TF, the input is transformed as (img = img/127 - 1) to bring in range [-1, 1].